This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Bunions

 Another foot problem many people with Down syndrome could suffer from is bunions.
-Bunions, otherwise known as hallux valgus, has the opposite effect than that of hallux varus.
+Bunions, otherwise known as hallux valgus, have the opposite effect than that of hallux varus.
 The big toe will instead lean toward the other toes, resulting in a “bump” at the base of your big toe.
-There are many causes of bunions including
+There are many causes of bunions including:

 Custom orthotics can be designed to realign the toes, and manufacturers will add an indention for added space.
 This makes the foot fit better in the shoe and maximizes comfort during everyday activities.